 Source: NTSB AAR-10/02, ¶22.214.171.124

 I think you should have a firm understanding of the tire pressure loss pattern of your aircraft and measure the pressure when on the road at appropriate intervals.
 If you are flying under 14 CFR 91, you should have your mechanic train you for the task and equip the aircraft with a properly calibrated gauge.
 If you are flying under 14 CFR 135, you need to make the appropriate arrangements to have a qualified mechanic perform the task.
-More about tire pressure here: G450 Tire Pressure, which includes lessons for more than just G450 operators.

 Maintenance teams do not always face the same scrutiny as pilots.
 The FAA performed 159 inspections of one sort or another on this 14 CFR 135 organization but never detected what had to have been a lax attitude towards regular tire pressure checks.
 Smaller operations, especially those with a single mechanic, are susceptible to the pressure to take short cuts, may lack a quality assurance structure, and can suffer from poor training.
 These, with the added factor of fatigue, make up what I call: Maintenance Malpractice